-The warranty for your analyzer is on page 22.
+The warranty for your analyzer is documented in the front of your specs guide.
 Please read it and become familiar with its terms.

 If your analyzer is covered by a separate maintenance agreement, please be familiar with its terms.

 Service Options